Internal medicine

 Cash and cashless payments accepted

-Lifestyle-related diseases are a general term for a group of illnesses where daily habits such as diet, exercise, smoking, alcohol consumption, and stress play a role in their development.
+Lifestyle diseases are a general term for a group of diseases whose onset is influenced by daily lifestyle habits such as diet, exercise, smoking, drinking, and stress.
 Hypertension, diabetes, dyslipidemia, hyperuricemia, and chronic kidney disease are typical examples.
-These conditions often progress without subjective symptoms, and if left untreated, can lead to serious complications such as myocardial infarction, stroke, kidney failure, and blindness.
+These diseases progress without symptoms, and if left untreated, can lead to serious complications such as myocardial infarction, stroke, kidney failure, and blindness.

-It is said that one in two Japanese adults has some form of lifestyle-related disease, and these conditions can be prevented from developing complications with proper management.
+It is said that one in two Japanese people has some form of lifestyle disease, and these diseases can be prevented from causing complications with proper management.

-For lifestyle-related diseases, early detection and early intervention are key to preventing complications.
-If you neglect these conditions because you don't have any symptoms, it can lead to serious problems 10 or 20 years down the line.
-If your health check-up reveals any concerns, please consult us immediately.
+For lifestyle diseases, early detection and early intervention are key to preventing complications.
+If you leave it untreated because you have no symptoms, it will become a serious problem 10 or 20 years later.
+If you are advised to do so in a health checkup, please consult us immediately.

 Hypertension

-The estimated number of people with hypertension in Japan is approximately 43 million.
-Hypertension is diagnosed when systolic blood pressure is 140 mmHg or higher, or diastolic blood pressure is 90 mmHg or higher.
+The estimated number of patients with hypertension in Japan is approximately 43 million.
+Systolic blood pressure of 140 mmHg or higher and diastolic blood pressure of 90 mmHg or higher are the diagnostic criteria for hypertension.

 Classification Systolic Diastolic